-Shooting Glasses and
+Shooting glasses and hunting eyewear

 Eye protection is essential for anyone using a firearm, whether at a shooting range or in a forest or field.

 All firearms have a certain amount of recoil, and many shooting activities take place outdoors where wind, sun and dust also can lead to eye and vision problems.

 Shotguns and rifles are held on the shoulder, while handguns are no more than an arm's length away.
 These different shooting activities occur in close proximity to the face, which means you should take every precaution to shield your eyes from harm.

 Good eye protection makes sense and often is required during organized matches or while shooting on a range.
 Some rangemasters allow shooters to wear any kind of eyewear they like, but sometimes certain safety standards are required.